 Best 1080p TV

-The best 1080p TV we've reviewed this year is the TCL S305 Roku LED TV.
+The best 1080p TV we've reviewed this year remains the TCL S305 Roku LED TV.
 It's a simple and cheap TV with decent picture quality and great smart features.

 Roku offers some of the best smart features available.
 It's snappy, intuitive, and it covers all of the streaming services that most people need.
-Its picture quality is nothing to write home about, but the TCL S305 is still a good choice if you're looking for a cheap smart TV to watch Netflix or other streaming services on.
+Its picture quality is nothing exceptional, and its narrow viewing angle means it's best to avoid watching from the side to avoid seeing its picture quality deteriorate.
+However, the TCL S305 still offers great value for those looking to get an inexpensive TV to watch series or content on Netflix, Amazon Prime or other streaming services

 Our recommendation above is what we think is currently the best 1080p TV to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't really worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).